2013 Subaru Impreza Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-Reviewers say that the 2013 Subaru Impreza has a conservatively-designed cabin, which features a mix of hard plastics and soft-touch materials.
+Reviewers say that the 2013 Subaru Impreza has a conservatively designed cabin that features a mix of hard plastics and soft-touch materials.
 While some test drivers appreciate the cabin’s reserved look, one critic writes that cars like the Chevrolet Cruze and Ford Focus have more attractive interior designs that feature higher-quality materials.

 - "Impreza's interior looks nice and uses a combination of soft-touch and hard-plastic surfaces.
 The dash's central control panel has a grained metallic-black finish that adds a bit of visual interest, as does the restrained use of silver-painted trim on the dash and console." -- Consumer Guide